DevCrew-io/openai-chatgpt-ios-sdk/README.md

 ## Contributing
 Contributions, issues, and feature requests are welcome!
-See [Contributors](https://github.com/DevCrew-io/viper-sample-ios) for details.
+See [Contributors](https://github.com/DevCrew-io/chatgpt-ios-sdk/graphs/contributors) for details.

+###Contributions
+Any contribution is more than welcome!
+You can contribute through pull requests and issues on GitHub.

 ### Show your Support
 Give a star if this project helped you.

 ### Copyright & License

-Code copyright 2023 DevCrew I/O. Code released under the [MIT license](https://github.com/DevCrew-io/expandable-richtext/blob/main/LICENSE).
+Code copyright 2023 DevCrew I/O. Code released under the [MIT license](https://github.com/DevCrew-io/chatgpt-ios-sdk/blob/main/LICENSE).